Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

 `UnitManager.cs` defines what is common across all UnitManagers, regardless of game.
 This includes things like spawning units.

-`HumanPlayerUnitManager.cs` defines what is common across all UnitManagers that manage only humans.
+`HumanPlayerUnitManager.cs` defines what is common across all UnitManagers that manage only human player units.
 This includes things like signaling whenever a human player unit was spawned.

-`AIPlayerUnitManager.cs` defines what is common across all UnitManagers that manage only AI.
+`AIPlayerUnitManager.cs` defines what is common across all UnitManagers that manage only AI player units.
 This includes things like signaling whenever an AI player unit was spawned.

 `TrainingHumanPlayerUnitManager.cs` manages the lifetime of human player units in the Training scene.
 This includes signaling a [stage loss](game.md#stageevents) once all human player units have been defeated.
 This component can be found attached to the HumanPlayerUnitManager GameObject in the Training scene.